Why are Silicone Injections Prohibited from Body Contouring?

 A well-known name in the American plastic surgery fraternity is Dr. J. Timothy Katzen.
 He practices in Beverly Hills, CA, and Las Vegas, NV.
 He has global exposure to successfully removing dangerous silicone injections and subsequent reconstructions.

 Recently, Dr. Katzen was featured on Trafficked with Mariana van Zeller Hulu (Season 2 Episode 1).
 "This episode is about the dark side of the silicone injections industry.
 National Geographic produced this, and I was honored to be a voice for the victims of silicone injections", said Dr. Katzen.

-If you have had silicone injection, schedule an appointment with a board-certified plastic surgeon who has ample knowledge and experience in silicone removal and subsequent reconstructions.
+If you have had silicone injection, schedule an appointment with a plastic surgeon who has ample knowledge and experience in silicone removal and subsequent reconstructions.
 Silicone injections can be fatal and cause serious harm ranging from tissue death to body disfigurement, stroke, and even death.

 What are Silicone Injections?

 Silicone, a permanent synthetic substance, is not FDA approved for large volume cosmetic augmentations.
 Those who administer silicone injections for body contouring are often unlicensed and non-medical practitioners in non-clinical settings such as hotels or residential homes.
 According to the FDA, injectable silicone is only allowed for a specific use inside the eye (ophthalmic use).
 There is also a big difference between silicone implants and silicone injection falsely injected for body contouring purposes.

 Note: The breast implant shell keeps the silicone from moving throughout the body.
 However, injected silicone can roam free, resulting in health hazards, including organ failure and death.